RamadanIbrahem98/ChatApp/README.md

 When I tried running in the production environment, it worked perfectly.
 It connected successfully to the db container but the caveat is that now the connection requires an SSL certificate.

 After sometime debugging, I was able to make it work in the development environment.
 And I don't know why it didn't work before, but I'm glad it's working now.

+## Future Improvements

+### Implementing optimistic locking

+I used the message queue to order the messages comming into the action cable, but what if I have multiple action cables running in parallel?
+I need to implement optimistic locking to make sure that the message number is incremented correctly.

+### Upating and Deleting messages using ActionCable

+Right now, the user can only create messages through the action cable.
+If the user want to update/delete a previous message, he would need to use the REST endpoints for now.
+But I need to implement the ability to update and delete messages using ActionCable and broadcast the changes to the chat room.

+### Figuring out a better way to increment the total messages count and chat rooms count

+Right now, I'm using two triggers to increment the total messages count and chat rooms count.
+One after the create request and the other one by using a cron job.
+I need to figure out a better way to do that.
+Because the trigger by creating would exhaust the database if the chat room is very active.
+Maybe figure out a way to implement what is similar to the exponential backoff functionality of the most popular messaging applications.